-Gary received his call to the Texas-Louisiana Mission before we left for home.
-Naomi Bangerter of Salt Lake City accompanied ws to Chicago.
-She stayed with us with I Gary returned to Salt Lake on September 12.
-Carl Wildax and his bride went back with Gary.
-Carl entered the Mission home.
-In preparation for his mission to Finland.
+Mission before we left for home.
+Naomi Bangerter of Salt Lake City accompanied us to Chicago.
+She Stayed with us until Gary returned to Soit Lake on September 12 Carl Wilcox and his bride went back with Gary.
+Carl entered the Mission home in preparation for his mission to Finland.
 Gary worked in Salt Lake City during September.
 He entered the Mission Home Oct.
 2. and by the middle of the month was in Houston, Texas.
-After a month he was transfered to Sweetwater, Texas.
-His enhusiasm for his work increases steadily.
-Each.
+After a month he was transfered to Sweetwater.
+Texas.
+His enthusiusm for his work increases steadily Each, letter he sends shows an added growth.
 Beryl returned to us in mid September from a most successful summer at the west coast.
-She continues her studies at Rossevelt College.
+She continues her studies at Rousevelt College.

 This is the first time we have not been together at Christmas.
 We are doing our best under the circumstances.
-We are most grateful for your friendship and good will.
-We ask the blessings of our Heavenly Father to be with you through out the coming year.
+We are most grateful for your friendship and good will We ask the blessings of our Heavenly Father to be with you through out the coming year May Peace attend you.
+Margaret, Duncari, Ellen-Cluire, Lane Weaver.